NNPDF/nnpdf/doc/sphinx/source/tutorials/apfelcomb.rst

 ----------------------------

-The general workflow for generating a complete version of a given theory (on a cluster) cluster is then: \``\` ./run_allgrids.py ./hydra_submit.sh # Submit all APFELcomb subgrid-jobs # Once all subgrid jobs have successfully finished ./merge_allgrids.py # Merge subgrids into FK tables # If merging is successful ./finalise.sh # Results in a final theory at ./results/theory\_.tgz
+The general workflow for generating a complete version of a given theory (on a cluster) cluster is then:

+.. code: bash
+    ./run_allgrids.py
+    ./hydra_submit.sh # Submit all APFELcomb subgrid-jobs
+    # Once all subgrid jobs have successfully finished
+    ./merge_allgrids.py # Merge subgrids into FK tables
+    # If merging is successful
+    ./finalise.sh  # Results in afinal theory at ./results/theory\_.tgz